The flaws of distro hopping and asking other people about their OS of choice

 High levels of security mitigations and speed are often contradictory.
 The more secure the system is the slower it often becomes.
 This is because security requires extra "checking" in code during runtime, and it requires higher levels of randomization, which again requires more computing power, etc.

-You cannot choose security based upon a general understanding.
 We all want our systems to be secure, but nothing is truly secure.
-Again you need to determine what your specific problem is.
-What kind of security problems might you going to be facing?
+You need to determine what kind of security problems you might be facing?
 Are you running a server with a service facing the public Internet?
 Is the main risk you browsing the Internet with a web browser?
 Are you going to download and read PDF files?
 Generally, Microsoft Windows and MacOS are much more exploitable than Linux.
 And most Linux distributions are more exploitable than FreeBSD and OpenBSD.

 Make a list of all your requirements and determine the important factors.
 By doing so, you will eliminate most of the available choices, leaving you with about a handful of valid choices which makes the choice a lot easier.